james-jw/mongodb-rest-api/README.md

     Documentation on a proposed Mongodb compliant REST API for use with generic collections.<p>

     The api leverages a REST style with query/grouping operations being describable via URLs.
-Below is a proposed URL mapping to support querying a set of mongodb collections.
+Below is a proposed URL mapping to support querying a set of mongodb collections. <p />

-    Raw endpoint: <code>/rest/v1/{collection-name}</code><br />
+    Endpoint: <code>{service-path}/rest/v1/{collection-name}</code><br />

     For example: <code>/rest/v1/events</code></p>

     <h2>Versioning</h2>